-Coherent Communication Score: 8 It is important for a government to effectively communicate its policies to its citizens.
+It is important for a government to effectively communicate its policies to its citizens.
 In Denmark communication strategy and media attention have become important aspects of politics, and political survival depends on efficient communication.
 Good communicators are more likely to get ministerial posts than poor communicators.
-The PMO plays an important role in communication, and in recent years prime ministers have employed media advisers
+The PMO plays an important role in communication, and in recent years prime ministers have employed media advisers.

 There are only a few examples of ministers speaking out on issues that were not in accordance with the government's policy.
-In such cases, the prime minister will act swiftly and a corrective statement will follow from the minister in question - or he or she will most likely lose their job.
+In such cases, the prime minister will act swiftly and a corrective statement will follow from the minister in question - or he or she will most likely be replaced.